Automated HDR real estate photography processing multiple images with AI-powered editing

 2. Underbuilding the QC panel.
 A bad QC UX costs you 3× more QC labor than a good one.
 Invest in keyboard shortcuts, bulk-approve, inline edit tools, and a clean Kanban from day one.

 3. Ignoring EXIF and naming conventions.
-Agents upload 600 photos named IMG_0001.JPG through IMG_0600.JPG from three different cameras.
+Agents upload 600 photos named IMG_0001.JPG through IMG_0600.JPG from three cameras.
 If you don’t dedupe by content hash and group by EXIF timestamp, you will merge the wrong brackets into frankenrooms.

 5. Treating sky replacement as cosmetic.
 Regulators and MLS boards care about truthful representation.
 A sky swap without disclosure metadata can get listings pulled.
 Bake the disclosure into the asset’s sidecar JSON so legal can audit later.